asquarezone/InterviewQuestions/README.md

 * Discuss the components that make up a cluster and their interactions.
 * What is the purpose of a Service in Kubernetes?
 * Explain how Services facilitate communication between Pods.
+* What is the difference between ClusterIP, NodePort, and LoadBalancer services?